How to Teach An 18 Month Old to Share Without Forced Sharing

 “You have to share.”

-A child who feels safe with their belongings is more likely to eventually offer them.
+A child who feels safe with their belongings is often far more willing to eventually offer them freely.

 What You Can Teach Instead at 18 Months